ufukomer/data-structure/README.md

-### Data Structure — Linked Queue, Tree, Sorting Algorithm Speed Analysis
+### Data Structure — Queue, Tree, Sorting Algorithm Speed Analysis
 A university project created using JavaFX software platform.
 To have an idea about the project content, read below.

 #### Linked Queue